Table of Contents

 Set Checkout page

 I will show in this section how to configure the checkout page.
 First, we need to know about the SSL certificate.
-If you run on your WordPress on localhost, most probably, you do not have an SSL certificate.
+If you run your WordPress on localhost, most probably, you do not have an SSL certificate.
 Your localhost is on HTTP protocol and not on secure HTTPS.

 This makes it impossible to configure WooCommerce Payments.
 When we set up our store WooCommerce, by default, install the WooCommerce Payments plugin.
 This plugin is important if you have a live site with a web host.
 However, on localhost, this plugin prevents you from setting up payments method because there is no SSL certificate.